seankross/the-unix-workbench/docs/07-Nephology.md

 # Nephology

+> I saw a city in the clouds. - Dagobahnian proverb

 Nephology is the study of clouds.
 Few modern technology concepts (other than data science and artificial intelligence) have been hyped as loudly as "the cloud."
 The cloud is simply somebody else's computer which you're usually